fredhutchio/git_github_intro/1GitDesktop.md

 ## Tracking changes

+* overview of text editors and why to use them
 * add note to README and save
 * what happens in app?
 	* "Changes" tab in left panel shows what files have been altered: saved on computer, but not tracked by git yet